rshilpa16/Python_Projects/README.md

 # To Do List App

-This is a simple command-line To-Do List application built using Python.
+This is a simple command line To-Do List application built using Python.
 It allows users to add, view, update, and delete tasks.
 The app stores tasks in a CSV file, so your to-do list is saved between sessions.

 ## Features